VA Home Loans: Q & A

-How Much Can I Borrow With A VA Mortgage?
+How Much Can I Borrow with a VA Mortgage?

 Now more than ever, this is an issue you may need to negotiate with your loan officer.
-That’s partly because those who have 100% of their VA home loan entitlement are eligible to apply for a VA mortgage with no VA loan limit imposed.
+That’s partly because those with 100% of their VA home loan entitlement are eligible to apply for a VA mortgage with no VA loan limit imposed.
 This is a change from the previous VA home loan policy which did observe a per-county VA loan limit.

-Can My Spouse Or Children Use My VA Home Loan Benefit?
+Can My Spouse or Children Use My VA Home Loan Benefit?

 Those who qualify for a VA home loan can apply with a spouse.
 The spouse alone cannot apply unless they are a surviving spouse of a military member who died as a result of military service.
-The same rules generally apply for refinance loans though a VA Streamline Refinance may be possible for a surviving spouse if they were part of a VA purchase loan prior to the service member’s death.
+The same rules generally apply for refinance loans through a VA Streamline Refinance may be possible for a surviving spouse if they were part of a VA purchase loan prior to the service member’s death.

 Surviving spouses have different application procedures than other applicants.
 It may be helpful to contact the VA directly or discuss your circumstances with a participating VA lender to learn what your current options are and how to prepare to apply.

-Before talking to a lender or representative, it may be a good idea to gather all documents you are likely to need including the servicemember’s proof of service, report of discharge, service records, death certificate, and any other documentation to establish an identity for the purpose of applying for a VA Certificate of Eligibility.
+Before talking to a lender or representative, it may be a good idea to gather all documents you are likely to need, including the servicemember’s proof of service, report of discharge, service records, death certificate, and any other documentation to establish an identity for the purpose of applying for a VA Certificate of Eligibility.